jmacdotorg/plerd/README.md

 (Note that Plerd assumes you use a text editor smart enough to see that the source file has both moved and had additional lines added to it from an external process, and to react to this in a graceful fashion.)

 Once it has prepared the source file, Plerd will update the blog.
 It will create a new HTML file for the new entry, and add a link to it from the `archive.html` page.
-It will also appear in the recent-posts sidebar of every other entry, as well as the Atom document (unless you decided to manually backdate the entry by specifying your own date attribute within the file).
+It will also appear in the recent-posts sidebar of every other entry, as well as the Atom and JSON Feed documents (unless you decided to manually backdate the entry by specifying your own date attribute within the file).

 ### Updating or deleting posts